On the Existence of Solutions to the Seiberg-Witten Vortex Equations with Exponential Decay on the Plane: Introduction

-We will refrain from making any more comments about the global geometric aspect of the various gauge theoretic equations mentioned above.
-From this point on, we will only focus on the analysis of the Seiberg-Witten vortex equations.
-Note that the Seiberg-Witten equations are known not to have interesting $L^2$ solutions on $\R^4$.
-However, on $\R^2$ (and Riemann surfaces), the Seiberg-Witten vortex equations do have interesting solutions.
-As a system of PDEs, in plain terms, the Seiberg-Witten vortex equations look for the unknowns $(A_0, A_1,\psi_1,\psi_2)$ that satisfy (cf. \eqref{eq:4.1})
+We refrain from making any more comments about the global geometric aspect of the various gauge theoretic equations mentioned above.
+From this point on, we only focus on the \textit{local} analysis of the Seiberg-Witten vortex equations.
+As a system of PDEs, in plain terms, the Seiberg-Witten vortex equations look for the unknowns $(A_0, A_1,\psi_1,\psi_2)$ that satisfy (cf. \eqref{eq:maineq})

+where $z = x_0 + ix_1$, $x_0$ and $x_1$ are the standard real coordinates, and we identify $\mathbf{C}$ with $\R^2$.
 Here $A_0, A_1$ are real-valued functions on $\R^2$, and $\psi_1, \psi_2$ are complex-valued functions on $\R^2$.
-The Seiberg-Witten vortex equations have a symmetry given by the gauge group $\mathcal{G} = Maps(\R^2, U(1))$, i.e, the solutions are invariant under the action of the gauge group $\mathcal{G}$.
+The Seiberg-Witten vortex equations have a symmetry given by the gauge group $\mathcal{G} = Maps(\R^2, U(1))$, i.e., the solutions are invariant under the action of the gauge group $\mathcal{G}$.
 By moduli space of the equations, we mean the space of solutions quotient out by the $\mathcal{G}$-symmetry.
-It is not difficult to write down a solution of \eqref{eq:4.1}, albeit "trivial".
+It is not difficult to write down a solution of \eqref{eq:maineq}, albeit "trivial".
 Here is one: $(\p f/\p x_0, \p f/ \p x_1, 0, 0)$, where $f$ is any smooth function on $\R^2$.
 In fact, one can be a little bit algebraically creative and realize that